-- 4.53 The transmission and distribution of electricity is a capital intensive business.
-NIE operates 45,000 km of overhead lines and underground cables.
-258 major sub-stations and 75,000 pole mounted transformers are used to step voltages down through stages from 275kV to 240V single phase supplies to domestic consumers. - 4.54 Maintaining, improving and expanding the network to meet consumers' needs requires continuous attention and investment.
-The key overarching drivers for investment are: - Maintenance: of the existing asset base with the broad objective of maintaining the service provided to consumers in the medium to long term. - Compliance: with new legislation or policy requirements (for example ESQCR legislation or sustainable policy objectives) - Growth: in demand (or potential reduction in demand) due to change in consumption by existing consumers, new consumers (or consumers leaving) and demand for generation connections. - Service: improvement in existing services where this delivers clear benefits that consumers are willing to pay for (for example addressing the needs of worst served consumers). - 4.55 Any single investment might meet one or more of these drivers to achieve overall service objectives and NIE Networks must consider them together and seek synergies between them to optimise the investment plan.
+- 4.68 Maintaining, improving and expanding the distribution network to meet consumers' needs requires continuous attention and investment.
+The key overarching drivers for investment are: - Maintenance: of the existing asset base with the broad objective of maintaining the service provided to consumers in the medium to long term. - Compliance: with new legislation or policy requirements (for example ESQCR legislation or sustainable policy objectives). - Growth: in demand (or potential reduction in demand) due to change in consumption by existing consumers, new consumers (or consumers leaving) and demand for generation connections. - Service: improvement in existing services where this delivers clear benefits that consumers are willing to pay for (for example addressing the needs of worst served consumers). - 4.69 Any single investment might meet one or more of these drivers to achieve overall service objectives and NIE Networks must consider them together and seek synergies between them to optimise their investment plan.